 Source: Research Nester

-To get a good grasp on what App advertising analytics companies can do for your advertising needs, let’s bring up several important definitions.
+To get a better grasp on what app advertising analytics companies can do for your advertising needs, here are crucial metrics and their definitions you should pay attention to when using this tool:

 App Advertising KPIs